alhajee/ckan/doc/contributing/testing.rst

 **All new code, or changes to existing code, should have new or updated tests before being merged into master**.
-This document gives some guidelines for developers who are writing tests or reviewing code for CKAN.
+This document gives some guidelines for developers who are writing tests or reviewing code for FMLD.

 .. seealso::

-   :doc:`Testing CKAN <test>`
+   :doc:`Testing FMLD <test>`
-     How to set up your development environment to run CKAN's test suite
+     How to set up your development environment to run FMLD's test suite

    :ref:`background jobs testing`
      How to handle asynchronous background jobs in your tests